 In general, the positive deviation will show on the right-hand side and negative deviations will show on the left-hand side.

 In the same way, duo-directional bar diagrams are used to exhibit the two aspects of a single factor at glance given for different periods or places.

 This type of diagram has two parts above and below the baseline.
 In generally used for comparing the cost and price, Price will represent above the baseline and cost will represent below the baseline.

-What is mean by paired bar diagrams?
+What is meant by paired bar diagrams?

 Paired bar diagrams are more suitable when two related factors having different units of measurements are to be displayed for comparison in various periods or places.

 A sliding bar chart is similar to a paired bar diagram, It is a bilateral chart in which two components of a factor are represented by two parts of the bar.

 In this chart, one part will represent the left-hand side of the baseline and another one should be the right-hand side of the baseline.

 Broken bars are mainly used for different types of scales.
 For example, some of the parameters represent 1 to 1000 and another parameter represents 1 to 30.
 This type of chart will help us to remove the discrepancies.

 A pie chart is a circular diagram that is usually used for depicting the components of a single factor.
 The circle is divided into components that are proportioned to the size.